 Only the Airman’s commander or civilian director’s decision selects or non-selects the Airman for continued service.
 Airmen non-selected for reenlistment will separate on their current date of separation and will not be extended for any reason other than appeal processing.

 In order to reenlist, all First Term Airmen, including Career Airman Reenlistment Reservation System retrainees, must have a CJR and must have met the necessary Time-in-Service and Time-in-Grade requirements.
-Additional requirements include:
+For more information on the program please go the Reenlistment Eligibility Window page on myPers.

 All Airmen can voluntarily extend a maximum of 48-months per enlistment, and this is limited by law.
 There are no exceptions or waivers to exceed the 48-months.